Early Māori-language broadcasts

 The death of the politician and leader Te Rangihīroa (Peter Buck) in 1949 was acknowledged on 2YZ.
 Fellow politician and Māori leader Apirana Ngata gave a farewell speech to his old friend, followed by a waiata.

 From 1949 to 1958 the New Zealand Broadcasting Service (NZBS) broadcast a series of Māori programmes under the title Nga pao me nga pakiwaitara a te Maori: song and story of the Maori.
 These featured recordings of Māori events made by the NZBS in the 1940s and were narrated in English by Ulric Williams, Clive Drummond and Airini Grenell.

 In 1957 Ted (Edward) Nēpia (Ngāti Kahungunu) began a weekly 20-minute Māori current-affairs programme on the local radio station in Napier.
 Entirely in Māori, Te reo o te Maori was extremely popular with the Māori people of Hawke’s Bay and continued for many years.

-Fowler also took the NZBC’s large mobile broadcasting studio around the country to record reminiscences from both Māori and Pākehā.
+Fowler also took the NZBC’s large mobile broadcasting studio around the country to record the reminiscences of both Māori and Pākehā.
 Wiremu (Bill) Kerekere (Te Aitanga-a-Māhaki) was his assistant and cultural advisor.
-Kerekere was a skilled linguist and renowned composer, cultural-group tutor and pianist, who was comfortable on any marae.
+Kerekere, a skilled linguist and renowned composer, cultural-group tutor and pianist, was comfortable on any marae.
 The two men’s microphones became familiar sights at major hui, tangihanga and cultural festivals.
 Kerekere became manager of the Māori Programmes Section after Fowler’s death.